mcmc101001/StudyStash/README.md

 ### Challenges

+Initially, the rating (and difficulty) were fetched at the component level for each individual resource.
+However, this means that we are unable to sort the resources by rating, difficulty or date uploaded, as the rating is not available at the level where the list of resources are fetched.

 Given how the rating (and difficulty) is stored, as a separate record instead of a numerical field in the resource record, we are unable to sort the resources in the SQL query, which would be beneficial for performance through pagination or an infinite scroll, and instead have to compute the rating value using all rating records associated with the particular resource.

 We could have implemented both the numerical rating field as well as the user-specific rating record, but this results in additional database mutations needed for every upvote/downvote, and more importantly creates inconsistencies as there isn't one single source of truth.

-Thus, we opted to simply fetch all the filtered resources and sort them server side, as the number of resources is not expected to be large, and thus the performance impact would be negligible.
+Thus, we opted to simply fetch all the filtered resources and compute the relevant metrics, before sorting them server side, as the number of resources is not expected to be large, and thus the performance impact would be negligible.
 If performance becomes an issue, we could consider using caching and incremental static regeneration for data fetching.

+## Individual resource status

+### Description

+Users are able to mark resources as "completed", "in progress", "not started" or "bookmarked" (for their individual purpose), and the status is displayed alongside the resources.

+### Implementation

 ## Favourite modules